Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/01-setup-app-local.md

 The API for the app is written in javascript, running on [Node.js](https://nodejs.org/en/ "Node.js Homepage") and [Express](http://expressjs.com/ "Express Homepage")

-* Update dependencies and run app via node in the command line
+* Update dependencies and run app via node in a terminal session on the jumpbox

     ```bash
     cd ~/blackbelt-aks-hackfest/linux-container-workshop/app/api